 An experienced facilitator and consultant on issues of diversity and inclusion, Jonathan was appointed by the Governor of Virginia to the Commonwealth Commission on Diversity, Equity and Inclusion, formed in the aftermath of the tragedy in Charlottesville in August 2017.
 In 2016, Jonathan was a speaker at the inaugural White House Summit on Diversity and Inclusion in Government.
 His program work with VCIC is noted in the book No COLORS: 100 Ways to Stop Gangs from Taking Away Our Communities as “the best…in the nation for sowing the seeds of non-violence, inclusiveness and understanding in a high school.”

 In the community, Jonathan supports a variety of organizations.
-He is currently appointed by the Governor to the Virginia Commission on African American History Education and the Virginia Complete Count Commission, and he serves as a member of the Community Advisory Board on Diversity and Inclusion for Eastern Virginia Medical School, the Advisory Council of the Asian & Latino Solidarity Alliance of Central Virginia, and the Program & Evaluation Committee of the Richmond Memorial Health Foundation.
+He is currently appointed by the Governor to the Virginia Commission on African American History Education and the Virginia Complete Count Commission, and he serves as a member of the Advisory Council of the Asian & Latino Solidarity Alliance of Central Virginia and the Program & Evaluation Committee of the Richmond Memorial Health Foundation.

 Jonathan earned his B.A. from the University of Richmond and he received a Certificate in Nonprofit Executive Leadership from the Center on Philanthropy at Indiana University.
 For his professional work and community involvement, he received a Martin Luther King, Jr. Drum Major for Justice Award, the FBI Director’s Community Leadership Award, the Leadership Metro Richmond Ukrop Community Vision Award, and the Stettinius Award for Nonprofit Leadership, among other recognitions.
 Additionally, Jonathan was a finalist for the Richmond Times Dispatch’s 2015 Person of the Year, and he was named one of Richmond’s “Top 40 Under 40″ in 2009.